isindir/sops-secrets-operator/README.md

 [sops](https://github.com/mozilla/sops).
 SopsSecret CR defines multiple kubernetes Secret resources.
 It supports managing kubernetes Secrets with annotations and labels, that allows using these kubernetes secrets as [Jenkins Credentials](https://jenkinsci.github.io/kubernetes-credentials-provider-plugin/).
-The SopsSecret resources can be deployed by [Weaveworks Flux GitOps CD](https://fluxcd.io/) and encrypted using [sops](https://github.com/mozilla/sops) for AWS, GCP, Azure or on-prem hosted kubernetes clusters.
+The SopsSecret resources can be deployed by [Flux GitOps CD](https://fluxcd.io/) and encrypted using [sops](https://github.com/mozilla/sops) for AWS, GCP, Azure or on-prem hosted kubernetes clusters.
 Using `sops` greatly simplifies changing encrypted files stored in `git` repository.